 - In a large mixing bowl, combine the butter and sugars.
 Using an electric mixer, cream the butter and sugars until fluffy and pale in color, 3-5 minutes.
 This step is important for ensuring soft, chewy cookies.
 Beat in the egg and vanilla extract.

 - In a separate bowl, combine the flour, baking soda and salt.
 Using a wooden spoon, carefully stir the flour mixture into the butter mixture, just until combined.
-Stir in the white chocolate chips and dried cherries.
+Stir in the white chocolate chips, dried cherries and macadamia nuts.

 - Drop heaping spoonfuls of the batter onto the greased cookie sheet.